-Freshman-to-sophomore retention rates in the recent years have been over 90%.
+Freshman-to-sophomore retention rates in the recent years have been hovering around 90%.

-Four-year graduation rates in recent years have exceeded 80%.
+Graduation rates in the recent years have remained high and stable.

 Alumni reside in all 50 states, District of Columbia, Puerto Rico, Virgin Islands, Canada, and in 5 continents around the world.

 What does success with a Gettysburg degree look like?

 It starts with a career plan that students create long before they graduate—thanks to over 8,000 career experiences they have access to through the Gettysburg Network.
 In fact, 80% of our students complete at least one internship by the time that they graduate.

 It continues shortly after graduation, with 98% of our recent graduates either enrolled in graduate school or finding full-time employment one year after their graduation.

 Add the support of our active and global alumni network—which three out of four young alums use as they secure their post-graduate plans—and it’s no surprise that Gettysburg College is consistently ranked as a “College that Creates Futures” by The Princeton Review.